Phelz/machine_setup/README.md

 Since this is my laptop, I'd need to
 - Install GPU drivers.
 - Link Google account.
 - Setup an SSH Key and add it to my github account.
+This part is done by
+    1. Generating an SSH Key.
+    2. Using `gh auth login` along with my personal access token.

 - Run commmand `ansible-playbook playbook.yml -e "target_user=username"` replacing "username".